 Two 1.5 MW electric engines

 That same year, Deutsche Aircraft builds a hydrogen test-bed.
-The demonstrator will get hydrogen fuel cells to drive two 1.5 MW electric engines.
+The demonstrator will have fuel cells that convert hydrogen and oxygen into electricity to drive two 1.5 MW electric engines.
 Deutsche Aircraft and H2FLY signed a Memorandum of Understanding on July 6 on the research and development of the aircraft and validate the potential of hydrogen.
 This includes technical and certification specifications for fuel cells in large aircraft, covered by EASA’s CS25 guidelines.
 Also involved in the project is Stuttgart Airport to assist with setting up the hydrogen infrastructure.

 Both companies have full support from the German government.
 It has been a participator of Deutsche Aircraft since the start and continues to support the OEM through research and development funding.
 Sierra Nevada Corporation (SNC) is the major shareholder of Deutsche Aircraft.
 The Sparks (Nevada)-based company is a Tier 1 superior supplier to the US Air Force and has a 55-year history of offering technical solutions to the civil, military, and space industry, including major structural modifications.
 A subsidiary of SNC is 328 Support Services GmbH, which offers technical support to 328 operators from the original Dornier site at Oberpfaffenhoven near Munich.
 Deutsche Aircraft is the holder of the 328 type certificate.